 7. All Data Mismatch

 “All data mismatch” means that every piece of information you provided was wrong, so it’s possible that the number is on a different account than you thought it was—or you submitted the wrong number.
+If that happens, it can result in getting an “all data mismatch” flag.

-8. Spelling Error
+8. Spelling Errors

 Don’t Shoot the Messenger

+But in the midst of the irritation, don’t forget to be nice to the new provider’s team member who is facilitating the port.
+After all your port represents new business for them, so they are working hard to make sure your number gets transferred successfully.
 Keep in mind that prying away a number from your old provider tends to be very difficult, and if it gets rejected, it probably wasn’t the facilitator’s fault.